Old University, Heidelberg: Current use

 The Hall of the Old University, Heidelberg is used today mainly for academic celebrations like the traditional annual festival of the University and the beginning of each winter semester.
 It is also used as a venue for concerts, readings, presentations, and celebrations, especially awards of cultural prizes.
 The Old University also hosts the rectorate of the university and the University Museum, which was established in 1996.
 The museum documents the history of the university.

-The Old University incorporates the Student gaol in a baroque building with its entrance on the Augustinergasse.
+The Old University incorporates the student gaol (Student karzer, Heidelberg) in a baroque building with its entrance on the Augustinergasse.
 Students were incarcerated in this structure as punishment until the early twentieth century.